 While we may at times engage in voluntary initiatives (such as voluntary disclosures, certifications, or goals, among others) to improve the ESG profile of our company or to respond to stakeholder expectations, such initiatives may be costly and may not have the desired effect.
-Expectations around company's management of ESG matters continues to evolve rapidly, in many instances due to factors that are out of our control.
+Expectations around companies' management of ESG matters continues to evolve rapidly, in many instances due to factors that are out of our control.
 For example, we may ultimately be unable to complete certain initiatives or targets, either on the timelines initially announced or at all, due to technological, cost, or other constraints, which may be within or outside of our control.
 Moreover, actions or statements that we may take based on expectations, assumptions, other methodological considerations, or third-party information that we currently believe to be reasonable may subsequently be determined to be erroneous or be subject to misinterpretation.

-It is possible that our ESG reporting may not satisfy stakeholders, or that our ESG practices, including the timeline and manner of achieving our initiatives, will be perceived to not be adopted at a sufficient pace.
-If our ESG practices, reporting and disclosure do not meet the expectations of investors, customers, or employees, which continue to evolve, our brand, reputation, and customer retention may be negatively impacted, and we may be subject to stakeholder engagement and/or litigation, even if such initiatives are currently voluntary.
+It is possible that our ESG reporting may not satisfy stakeholders, or that our ESG practices, including the timeline and manner of our initiatives or achieving or goals, will be perceived to not be adopted at a sufficient pace.
+If our ESG practices, reporting and disclosures do not meet the expectations of investors, customers, or employees, which continue to evolve, our brand, reputation, and customer retention may be negatively impacted, and we may be subject to stakeholder engagement and/or litigation, even if such initiatives are currently voluntary.
 If we are not effective in addressing ESG matters affecting our business, or setting and meeting relevant goals, our reputation and financial results may suffer.
-We may experience increased costs and devote additional resources in order to develop, monitor, report, implement or maintain various ESG practices, controls or measures, and execute upon our goals and measure achievement of those goals, which could have an adverse impact on our business and financial condition.
+For example, as mentioned above, the generative artificial intelligence technologies we incorporate into our business may result in unanticipated environmental or social impacts, including discriminatory results, which could harm our business or reputation.
+In addition, we may experience increased costs and devote additional resources in order to develop, monitor, report, implement or maintain various ESG practices, controls or measures, and execute upon our goals and measure achievement of those goals, which could have an adverse impact on our business and financial condition.
 If we are lagging or unsuccessful, or perceived to be lagging or unsuccessful, in each case to meet the ESG standards or the expectations of our various stakeholders, it could negatively impact our reputation, customer acquisition and retention, and access to capital and employees.